jpascher/T0-Time-Mass-Duality/README.md

 1. Development of detailed experimental protocols to verify mass-dependent time evolution.
 2. Refinement of the mathematical formulation, particularly regarding quantum gravity.
+3. Further investigation of biological structures' anomalous stability in "forbidden zones" of the length scale hierarchy.
+4. Exploration of technological applications based on the principles of time field modification.

 ## Contact